untergeek/elastic-grab-bag/ingest_cat/README.md

 $ ./ingest_cat8.py --help
 Usage: ingest_cat8.py [OPTIONS]

-  Insert documents from filename into index at es_url using provided credentials
+  Read from the _cat API at es_url using provided credentials and insert into the named index

 Options:
   --index TEXT